grattan/R_at_Grattan/docs/Creating_functions.md

 The `empty_sum_squares` function took the `1:10` vector, then added one, then summed the resulting numbers.
 But it didn't _return_ anything.
-It just assigned values to the `added` and `summed` objects, then the function finished and those objects were wiped.
+It just assigned values to the `added` and `summed` objects, then the function finished and those objects vanished.

 The `return()` function can help you make this behaviour clear.
 Using `return()` will stop your function in its tracks and pass the object out of the function.